NivethaKumar30/copy-file/README.md

 ## PROGRAM:
 ```
-Devloped by: K.NIVETHA
+Developed by: K.NIVETHA

-reference no: 22009186
+Reference Number:22009186

-with open('word_count.txt','r') as f1:
+with open('f1.txt','r')as firstfile:
-    with open('word_file.txt','a') as f2:
+    with open('f2.txt','a')as secondfile:
-        for line in f1:
+        for line in firstfile:
-            f2.write(line)
+            secondfile.write(line)

 ```
 ### OUTPUT: